 It’s reasonable to think that the same webmaster created this site as the original scam site, although there’s no way of knowing.
 On one of the older posts about this subject, someone had commented and said that they knew who made the original site, and referred to them as “…a big troll.”
 That seems like enough evidence to put the nail in the coffin for this subject (at least as far as this blog is concerned).

-The case may be that because things are so chaotic and uncertain around the world right now, people are looking for distractions, and that red room/horror movie content appeals to a certain demographic.
+The case may be that because things are so chaotic and uncertain around the world right now due to COVID-19, people are looking for distractions, and that red room/horror movie content appeals to a certain demographic.
 While it is true that Tor is faster than it once was, and that some sites are able to stream video, the speed still seems to be limited (at the very least, it takes videos a long time to load).

 As mentioned on the previous posts about this subject, there are many videos of deaths on film, so it’s not that they don’t exist at all (prominent examples being “3 Guys 1 Hammer,” “1 Lunatic 1 Ice Pick,” and others).
 Still, it appears that there aren’t verified examples of sites where murders are streamed live (at least not purposely).